How to Apply

 - Previous training or experience in Positive Psychology and/or Dialectical Behavioral Therapy

 This is a full-time position.
 However, strong candidates wanting less than full-time work will also be considered.
 Work schedule will include ~1-2 nights weekly for groups.

 Primary location for this position will be at the M-SPAN offices in Ann Arbor (2025 Traverwood), with reimbursable travel throughout regions of Michigan to co-lead evening HomeFront Strong groups at community sites, co-lead full-day trainings, and to attend periodic outreach events.

-In addition to a resume and references, candidates are asked to submit a cover letter that describes past experiences with individual and group therapy; supervision of other clinicians; leading training sessions; cognitive behavioral therapy; clinical research studies; and/or involvement with military/veteran populations.
+In addition to a resume and references, candidates are asked to submit a cover letter that describes their past experiences with individual and group therapy; supervision of other clinicians; leading training sessions or other teaching; cognitive behavioral therapy; clinical research studies; and involvement with military/veteran populations.

 Under Michigan law, a criminal history check including fingerprinting is required as a condition of transfer or employment for this position.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.